Chapter 7 : Resistance

-“Yes we do Padma, we expelled one member for treason two years ago.”
+“Yes we do Padma; we expelled one member for betrayal two years ago.”

 “Yes, Marietta joined the battle I guess in an effort to redeem herself.
 Trouble is she has had no training for two years and none of us trusted her enough to let her fight beside us.
 She was easy prey.
 She was killed quite early in the battle,” explained Neville.

 Cho was feeling a little sick.
 She had hardly spoken to her former friend in nearly two years.
 Hermione, too, was feeling a little guilty, wondering how much the word “Sneak” still visible on Marietta’s face had contributed to her decision to join a battle she wasn’t prepared for.

 “Can I ask everyone to stand up for a minute’s silence for Fred, Colin, Tycho and Lillian and if you have room in your heart to forgive, for Marietta too.”

 When everyone had resumed their seats Neville continued “we also have three members with serious injuries; Lavender, Ernie whose right leg was totally crushed and Millicent Lewis, another new recruit, who is in St Mungo’s with critical curse wounds.
 It’s still touch and go for Millicent.
 How’s your leg going, Ernie?”

 “They still don’t know whether it is going to regrow or I’m going to lose it.
 Could go either way, they say,” replied Ernie with resignation.

 “Here’s hoping, Ernie.
 I am happy to report that every member of the DA new and old, bar one, participated in the battle.
 Even Justin Finch-Fletchley, who we all thought was on the run, managed to show up for the second half.
 How did you manage that, Justin?” asked Neville.